California State University-Monterey Bay School Images

 Faculty

-CSUMB has a diverse collection of faculty members that serve the campus through full-time, part time, tenured, and tenure-track work.
-Some professors work with students through special programs like the First Year Seminars, which help freshmen begin their CSUMB experience, and the Capstone advisor program, which helps students develop even further academically through challenging projects and mentoring.
+The diverse faculty serve the campus through full-time, part time, tenured, and tenure-track work.
+Some professors work with students through special programs like the First Year Seminars, which help freshmen begin their university experience, and the Capstone advisor program, which helps students develop even further academically through challenging projects and mentoring.

 Many faculty members have doctorate or terminal degrees in their respective fields.
 More than a third of the faculty are minority members.